monnky/ComfyUI-Story2Video/README.md

 Scene 3 The Stone Bridge
 [ID BG_3] Location "Silverstream Riverbank"
 Mira and Oliver hurried down to the riverside village, the lantern's warning still fresh in their minds.
-They found the villagers gathered near the old stone bridge, going about their evening as if nothing were wrong, and Mira raised the lantern to show them the vision.
+They found an Elder gathered near the old stone bridge, going about his evening as if nothing were wrong, and Mira raised the lantern to show him the vision.
-The villagers shouted "No storm is coming."
+Elder: "No storm is coming."
 With no time to argue, Mira and Oliver climbed down to the bridge supports themselves, working quickly in the fading light as they wound thick ropes around the weathered beams to hold them steady against whatever was coming.

 Scene 4 Aftermath
 [ID BG_3] Location "Silverstream Riverbank"
 The wind rose and the great oak groaned before it finally gave way, crashing down exactly where the vision had shown, but the reinforced bridge held firm and the falling tree slid harmlessly past the supports and into the riverbank beyond.
-Villagers rushed out from their homes, staring in disbelief at the ropes and braces that had saved the crossing.
+The Elder rushed out from his home, staring in disbelief at the ropes and braces that had saved the crossing.
 Oliver: "The village is saved."
 ##Format end##
 ```